memgraph/documentation/pages/querying/performance-optimization.md

 ```

-During writing of a Cypher query, some clauses will split your query into multiple logical query parts, which means the `MATCH`
+During parsing of a Cypher query, some clauses will cause the splitting of your query into multiple logical query parts, which means that multiple `MATCH`
-statements are different, and there is no uniqueness filter applied there since they are logically separated.
+statements are considered independent, and there is no uniqueness filter applied there since they are logically separated query parts.

-Here is the visualization:
+Here is the visualization of the process:
 ```
 MATCH (n) CREATE (m) WITH m MATCH (l)-[]-(m) RETURN l
 |                          |                        |